cp2k/cp2k/README_cmake.md

 be avoided.
 The Jiting capabilities of ROCM 5.2.x do not work properly which affects DBCSR.
 It is highly recommended to update ROCM to the latest version to avoid all these issues.
-CP2K can be built with ROCM 5.2.x but GPU support in dbcsr should be tunred off otherwise a crash should be expected.
+CP2K can be built with ROCM 5.2.x but GPU support in DBCSR should be tunred off otherwise a crash should be expected.

 ## Threading with blas and lapack